Technically referral marketing is a way to get the visitors to your site from an external source, like a different web-page or social media.

 You don’t want to just drop the link somewhere and wait until somebody might click on that.
 You may have heard about buying links to increase the traffic to your website.

 That is considered a black SEO technique and it never works in the long run.

 What we are about to discuss are referral marketing tips.
 We will go over the definition of referral marketing, how to find referral traffic, or what are sources of traffic other than google.

-What I find as a sustainable way of doing referral marketing is a creation of good quality content for a visitor, so he or she will share it genuinely and/or will post our link to a different place (such another website or different blog, etc).
+What I find as a sustainable way of doing referral marketing is the creation of good quality content for a visitor, so he or she will share it genuinely and/or will post our link to a different place (such as another website or different blog, etc).

 In some cases, we don’t have control over the referral traffic, but there are certain ways we can control and we will learn how to get the traffic from sources we can control.

 - 2 Referral Marketing – Definition

 - 4 Four Traffic Sources Beyond Google – Referral Marketing Tips